Drinks Americas: Rheingold Beer

 The Rheingold brand was purchased by Drinks Americas Holdings Ltd. in 2005.
 In September 2010 the distribution of Rheingold Beer was expanded to Connecticut, New Jersey and Pennsylvania, as well as Maryland in November.

 Trump Super Premium Vodka

 Trump Super Premium Vodka was released in 2006, with the slogan: "Success Distilled."
 Commenting on the initial introduction of his signature vodka, Donald Trump remarked on Larry King Live: "A great friend of mine was a founder of Grey Goose.
 And what we're going to do is top it.
 I want to top them just because it's fun to top my friends."
-In September 2007, Trump Super Premium Vodka received its first of several high grade ratings from F. Paul Pacult's Spirit Journal.
-Four out of Five stars "because it finishes elegantly, oily/creamy, and snack cracker like."
-In the same edition, Grey Goose, the leading Super Premium Vodka company in terms of sales, received Two Stars.
 In 2007 Recolte of Russia committed to an annual purchase of 50,000 cases for the Russian market, totaling $7.5 million per year.
 In 2008, flavored Trump vodkas were released including raspberry, grape, orange, and citron.

 The Trump Vodka brand was discontinued in the U.S. in 2011 due to sales failing to meet the company threshold requirements, however it is still sold in Israel.